History of Ghana: Second coming of Rawlings: the first six years, 1982–87

 The public tribunals, however, despite their characterization as undemocratic by the GBA, were maintained.
 Although the tribunals had been established in 1982, the law providing for the creation of a national public tribunal to hear and determine appeals from, and decisions of, regional public tribunals was not passed until August 1984.
 Section 3 and Section 10 of the PNDC Establishment Proclamation limited public tribunals to cases of a political and an economic nature.
 The limitations placed on public tribunals by the government in 1984 may have been an attempt by the administration to redress certain weaknesses.
 The tribunals, however, were not abolished; rather, they were defended as "fundamental to a good legal system" that needed to be maintained in response to "growing legal consciousness on the part of the people."

 At the time when the foundations of these socio-political institutions were being laid, the PNDC was also engaged in a debate about how to finance the reconstruction of the national economy.
 The country had indeed suffered from what some described as the excessive and unwise, if not foolish, expenditures of the Nkrumah regime.
 The degree of decline under the NRC and the SMC had also been devastating.
 By December 1981, when the PNDC came to power, the inflation rate topped 200 per cent, while real GDP had declined by 3 per cent per annum for seven years.
 Not only cocoa production but even diamonds and timber exports had dropped dramatically.
 Gold production had also fallen to half its pre-independence level.

-Ghana's sorry economic condition, according to the PNDC, had resulted in part from the absence of good political leadership.
-In fact, as early as the AFRC administration in 1979, Rawlings and his associates had accused three former military leaders (generals Afrifa, Acheampong, and Akuffo) of corruption and greed and of thereby contributing to the national crisis and had executed them on the basis of this accusation.
-In other words, the AFRC in 1979 attributed the national crisis to internal, primarily political, causes.
-The overthrow of the Limann administration by the PNDC in 1981 was an attempt to prevent another inept administration from aggravating an already bad economic situation.
-By implication, the way to resolve some of the problems was to stabilize the political situation and to improve the economic conditions of the nation radically.